 Medicaid/CHIP for people under age 65-The Medicaid coverage variable was constructed in a hierarchical manner based on yearly and monthly insurance variables for people under age 65.
-First, if a person had any Medicaid or CHIP coverage for at least one month, the person was classified as "Any Medicaid/CHIP."
+First, if a person had any Medicaid or CHIP coverage for at least one day of at least one month, the person was classified as "Any Medicaid/CHIP."
 If a person did not have any coverage in any month, the person was classified as "Uninsured all year."
 If a person did not have Medicaid in any month but had other insurance in at least one month, the person was classified as "Other non-Medicaid/CHIP."

 Two additional subcategories were defined for people with Medicaid/CHIP coverage.
-"Only Medicaid/CHIP" included people with Medicaid/CHIP only, no evidence of other types of insurance.
-"Medicaid/CHIP with other" included people who also had other types of insurances.
+"Only Medicaid/CHIP" included people with Medicaid/CHIP only and no evidence of other types of insurance.
+"Medicaid/CHIP with other" included people who also had other types of insurance.

 People with "Only Medicaid/CHIP" were further grouped into "full year" or "part year."
 Full-year coverage included people whose number of months with Medicaid coverage was the same as with any type of coverage.
-Part-year coverage included people whose total coverage months exceeded Medicaid/CHIP coverage.
+Part-year coverage included people whose total coverage months was more than Medicaid/CHIP coverage.

-Residence location-The NCHS Urban-Rural Classification Schemes for Counties (URCSC) were used as location of residence.
+Residence location-Residence location was categorized based on the NCHS Urban-Rural Classification Scheme for Counties (URCSC).
 The 2003-2017 NHQDR used the 2006 URCSC.
-Beginning with the 2018 NHQDR, the 2013 URCSC is used.

-The 2003 NCHS URCSC is based on the OMB December 2005 delineation of metropolitan and nonmetropolitan counties; the Rural-Urban Continuum Codes and the Urban Influence Codes developed by the Economic Research Service of the U.S. Department of Agriculture; and county-level data from Census 2000 and 2004 postcensal population estimates.
+Since the 2018 NHQDR, the 2013 URCSC has been used.
+The 2013 URCSC was based on OMB's February 2013 delineation of metropolitan and nonmetropolitan counties; the Rural-Urban Continuum Codes and the Urban Influence Codes developed by the Economic Research Service of the U.S. Department of Agriculture; and county-level data from Census 2010 population estimates.